c-oreills/twistwood/Tale 6.md

 The Pond has the power to transform whatever dips into it into the previous thing which dipped into it.
 The Murderbear transforms into a pigeon and is confused.

 As the pigeon flies away, the woman and man walk off in relief, saying "All's well that ends well".
-However, the [[Bathtub Baby]] crests a waterfall which flows into the Enchanted Pond.
+However, the [[Bathtub Baby Bear|Bathtub Baby]] crests a waterfall which flows into the Enchanted Pond.
 It's implied that they will transform into the Murderbear when they fall in the pond.

 # Interpretation
 Commenters have questioned how the Enchanted Pond came to be and what happened to the first thing that dipped into it.